Bayesian Semiparametric Markov Renewal Mixed Models for Vocalization Syntax: Results for the Foxp2 Data Set

 We are also interested in testing the significance of the impact each covariate has on the ISIs.
 In particular, let $H_{isi,0, r}$ be the hypothesis that the distribution of ISI does not vary with the values of the covariate $r$.
 Similar to syllable transitions, $H_{isi,0,r}$ is true if and only if $k_{isi,r}=1$.
-In Figure~\ref{fig: isi_global}, we plot the estimated posterior probabilities $\wh{P}(k_{isi,r} \mid \data)$ for each covariate $r$.
-We have $\wh{P}(k_{isi,r}=d_{r} \mid \data)=1$ for $r=1,2$, implying strong evidence of the influence of genotypes and social contexts on the distribution of the ISIs.
-For preceding syllables, $\wh{P}(k_{isi,r=3}=d_{3} \mid \data)> 0.99$.
-Therefore, all three covariates, genotypes, social contexts and preceding syllables, are highly significant for the distribution of ISIs.
+In Figure~\ref{fig: isi_global}, we plot the estimated posterior probabilities $\wh{P}(k_{isi,r} \mid \data)$ for each covariate $r$. {We have $\wh{P}(k_{isi,r} {> 1} \mid \data)=1$ for {$r=1,2, 3$}, implying strong evidence of the influence of genotypes, social contexts and {preceding-current syllable pairs} on the distribution of the ISIs.
+Particularly for genotype, $\wh{P}(k_{isi,r=1} = 2 \mid \data)=1$ indicates that both levels of genotypes are significant for the length of ISIs.
+On the other hand, not every level of the social contexts and the syllable pairs is significant.
+Since the number of clusters for every covariate is at least two, we conclude that all three covariates are significant for the distribution of ISIs.}